ociu/sphinx-traceability-extension/doc/configuration.rst

 Python variable *traceability_relationsips* can be defined in order to override the default configuration of the traceability plugin.
-It is a *set* of relationship pairs: the *key* is the name of the forward relationship, while the *value* holds the name of the corresponding reverse relationship.
+It is a *dictionary* of relationship pairs: the *key* is the name of the forward relationship, while the *value* holds the name of the corresponding reverse relationship.
 Both can only be lowercase.

 Relationships with prefix *ext_* are treated in a different way: they are handled as external relationships and don't need a reverse relationship.